lunary-ai/lunary/CONTRIBUTING.md

 ## Development environment setup

 1. Fork and clone the repository
-2. Setup a PostgreSQL instance
+2. Setup a PostgreSQL instance (version 15 minimum)
 3. Run the content of `packages/db/init.sql` in your Postgres instance
 4. Copy the content of `packages/backend/.env.example` to `packages/backend/.env` and fill the missing values
 5. Copy the content of `packages/frontend/.env.example` to `packages/backend/.env`